Tom Pope: Crewe Alexandra

 Pope was a part of Crewe Alexandra Youth Academy, but was not offered a professional contract with the club.
-He instead was forced to make his name in the Midland Football Alliance with Biddulph Victoria after coming through the Hanley Town under-18 side to find first team football.
-He also played Sunday league football for Sneyd, and scored four goals for the club as they beat the Butcher's Arms 6–4 in the 2004 final of the Potteries and District Sunday League Cup final.
+He instead was forced to make his name in the Midland Football Alliance with Biddulph Victoria after coming through the Hanley Town under-18 side to find first-team football.
+He also played Sunday league football for Sneyd.
+He scored four goals for the club as they beat the Butcher's Arms 6–4 in the 2004 final of the Potteries and District Sunday League Cup final.
 During this time the teenager found work as a window-fitter.
-He scored fifteen goals in his first season with Biddulph, and added a further twelve to his tally before returning to Crewe as a professional in October 2005 — manager Dario Gradi now convinced of Pope's potential.
+He scored 15 goals in his first season with Biddulph, and added a further twelve to his tally before returning to Crewe as a professional in October 2005 — manager Dario Gradi now convinced of Pope's potential.
 Pope chose to head to Crewe after two unsuccessful trials with boyhood club Port Vale.

 Pope spent much of the 2005–06 season in the Conference North, playing on loan for Lancaster City and then Stafford Rangers.
 He returned to the Conference North in 2006–07 with Barrow, again on loan, after Lancaster manager Phil Wilson moved on to Holker Street.
 On 10 March 2007, Pope made his debut for Crewe in a 1–0 defeat to Gillingham at the Priestfield Stadium, replacing Gary Roberts on 86 minutes.
 He made three further appearances from the bench during the rest of the season, all three games ending in defeat.

 He scored his first goal for the club against Bristol Rovers on 18 August 2007, in a 1–1 draw at the Memorial Stadium.
-He established himself in the Alex first team in 2007–08, and his seven goals put him as the club's second-highest scorer after Nicky Maynard.
+He established himself in the Alex first-team in 2007–08, and his seven goals put him as the club's second-highest scorer after Nicky Maynard.

 He signed a two-year contract extension in November 2008, keeping him at the "Alex" until summer 2011.
 He believed the players could win round disgruntled Crewe fans, and blamed the players for Steve Holland's sacking.
-He bettered his goal tally in 2008–09, and became the club's top scorer with ten goals, though this was not enough to prevent Crewe from suffering relegation out of League One.
-His ten league goals reflected good value for his seventeen league starts, and additional nine appearances from the bench.
+He bettered his goal tally in 2008–09 and became the club's top scorer with ten goals.
+However, this was not enough to prevent Crewe from suffering relegation out of League One.
+His ten league goals reflected good value for his 17 league starts and an additional nine appearances from the bench.
 This achievement came despite criticism from assistant manager Neil Baker that Pope lacked consistency on the pitch and professionalism off the pitch.
 In all he scored 17 goals in 64 games for the Crewe, and he remained thankful to the club, the fans and former manager Dario Gradi for rescuing his career, despite his falling out with then-manager Guðjón Þórðarson.